thomasslebir/covid-19-data-visualization/README.md

 ## Dashboard

-* The full dashboard in ```covid_dashboard``` is generated with dash.
+* The full dashboard in the ```dashboard``` folder is generated with dash.
 It features all final versions of charts along with a logic to refresh data, visualize it and download it as a csv.
 I've also hosted it on [heroku](https://covid19-dash-app.herokuapp.com/).

 ## More Information on Covid-19